Asd-g/vinverse/README.md

 - clip2 (vinverse only)\
     External clip from which to take contra sharpening.\
     This clip must be the same length, width, height, and colorspace as the input clip.

+- thr (vinverse only)\
+    Threshold.\
+    If the absolute difference between the source and the blurred pixel is below this threshold, the pixel is just copied otherwirse it's processed.\
+    Must be between 0 and range_max.\
+    Default: 0 (every pixel is processed).

 ### Building: